 The Madison Ave / E 90th St neighborhood has a higher proportion of its residents employed as executives, managers and professionals than 98.7% of the neighborhoods in America.
 In fact, 74.6% of the employed people here make a living as an executive, a manager, or other professional.
 With such a high concentration, this truly shapes the character of this neighborhood, and to a large degree defines what this neighborhood is about.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Madison Ave / E 90th St neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Madison Ave / E 90th St neighborhood buck this trend.
 40.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.0% of U.S. neighborhoods.

 Did you know that the Madison Ave / E 90th St neighborhood has more Eastern European and Russian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.9% of this neighborhood's residents have Eastern European ancestry and 7.6% have Russian ancestry.